syncfusion-content/javascript-docs/js/Diagram/Connector.md

 ## Bridging

 Line Bridging creates a bridge for lines to smartly cross over other lines, at points of intersection.
 When two line connectors meet each other, the line with the higher z-order (upper one) draws an arc over the underlying connector.
-Bridging can be enabled/disabled either with the `constraints` property of connector or with Diagram `constraints`.
+Bridging can be enabled/disabled either with the `connector.constraints` or `diagram.constraints`.
 The following code example illustrates how to enable line bridging.

 {% highlight js %}